 Coming from a cold country there is no surprise I really liked the sunny weather.
 To add to that, the food was great and the country itself is very beautiful.
 I worked in three different campsites in total.
 One was next to Garda lake and the whole area is just gorgeous.
 Another time I worked in Sardinia and the beaches there are just amazing with crystal clear water.
 People are very friendly too.

 Plus, the gorgeous cities like Turin and Milan were the perfect places to escape to during the holidays.

 Do you get to travel much and if so, where is your favourite place to visit and why?

-I think I have traveled quite a lot in my life and will continue to do so.
-It is very hard to pin down a favorite place because I think every country and city is different and unique in its own way.
+I think I have travelled quite a lot in my life and will continue to do so.
+It is very hard to pin down a favourite place because I think every country and city is different and unique in its own way.
 I do really love warmer countries for the reason that it is cold and not so much sun in my homeland.
 I wouldn’t say no to a nice snowy holiday somewhere in the mountains either.
 I do love more wandering in nature than city trips, that’s for sure.